Purple Heroin: A New Drug on the Scene

 • Drowsiness or difficulty staying awake

-Like other opiates, quickly administering Narcan can be effective in overturning a purple heroin overdose.
+Like other opiates, quickly administering Narcan can be effective in treating a purple heroin overdose.
 It is imperative for people caring for those struggling with addiction, as well as those in the substance treatment industry, to be knowledgeable about giving Narcan.
 Federal and local governments have made great strides in enabling the life-saving drug to be widespread and easily accessible.
 There are many resources available to learn about naloxone, where to procure it, and how to safely administer it.
-Below is a sampling.

 Find out more information on how to use Narcan from Avenues Recovery.